Lettuce Joe Mabel via Wikimedia Commons / CC BY-SA 4.0

 Uses

-• Save your own seed easily — lettuce self-pollinates and breeds true
+Lettuce earns its keep past the plate, too: save your own seed easily — lettuce self-pollinates and breeds true.

 Safety Notes